ronvoluted/darktide-mods/Audio/README.md

 #### Get flat lookup table of files

-In addition to the nested tree structure returned from `audio_files:list()`, a flat table of all files is also generated.
+In addition to the nested tree structure returned from `audio_files:list()`, a flat table of all files is also generated with each file assigned a unique `lookup_index`.
 This can be simpler to iterate over than the nested table.

 ```lua
 mod:dump(audio_files:lookup())